 Description of Problem Sets for Multivariable Calculus

-- Even if I get ahead of myself and post a couple of problem sets, be sure to check the current assignments on the web each week, as they are likely to be adjusted as our syllabus shifts somewhat.
+- Make sure to check these assignments on the web each week, as they are likely to be adjusted as our syllabus shifts somewhat.

-- There may sometimes be links to supplementary exercises - please don't forget to work on those.
+- There will often be links to supplementary exercises - please don't forget to work on those.

 - Please come to see me for help!
 A lot goes on in class, and it would be surprising if you understood everything the first time around.
 Also, of course, everyone learns differently; in office hours, I can tailor my explanations to you (or at least, to a smaller group).